openai/go-vncdriver/README.md

 sudo apt-get install -y python-dev make golang libjpeg-turbo8-dev
 ```

 Same on Ubuntu 14.04, but the `golang` package is too old.
-Follow the installation instruction's on the [Go website](https://golang.org/doc/install) instead.
+Follow the installation instructions on the [Go website](https://golang.org/doc/install) instead.

 On OSX, the following should suffice: